MariMendM/devops-sandbox/Project006/README.md

 ### Opening site

-Open the DNS address provided by CloudFormation to ELB:
-   * DNS found in CloudFormation's output as "DNS of Elastic Load Balancer"

-It shall display message "503 Service Temporarily Unavailable" until everything is in place (AutoScaling and ELB health checks, plus State Manager execution).
-Next section explains total amount of time expected for the first instance to get fully running and how to test the addition/removal of new instances using Auto Scaling.
+Open the DNS address provided by CloudFormation to ELB (found in CloudFormation's output as "DNS of Elastic Load Balancer").
+It shall display message "503 Service Temporarily Unavailable" until everything is in place (AutoScaling, State Manager execution and ELB health checks).
+Next section explains total amount of time expected for the instances to get fully running and how to test the addition/removal of new instances using Auto Scaling.

 ## How to use